Practical Magic 2

-Practical Magic 2 is an upcoming American fantasy romantic comedy-drama film directed by Susanne Bier and written by Akiva Goldsman and Georgia Pritchett, as a sequel to the 1998 film Practical Magic.
-The film is based on Alice Hoffman's 2021 novel The Book of Magic, a sequel to the original novel.
-It stars Sandra Bullock, Nicole Kidman, Stockard Channing, and Dianne Wiest, who reprise their roles from the first film and produce alongside Denise Di Novi, alongside new cast members including Joey King, Xolo Maridueña, Maisie Williams, and Lee Pace.
-The film is scheduled to be released on September 18, 2026.
+Practical Magic 2 is a 2026 American romantic fantasy film directed by Susanne Bier from a screenplay by Akiva Goldsman, Georgia Pritchett, and Kelly Marcel, based on the 2021 novel The Book of Magic by Alice Hoffman.
+The sequel to Practical Magic (1998), the film stars Sandra Bullock, Nicole Kidman, Dianne Wiest, and Stockard Channing reprising their roles from the previous film, alongside new cast members Joey King, Lee Pace, Maisie Williams, and Xolo Maridueña.

+Practical Magic 2 was released by Warner Bros.
+Pictures in the United States on September 10, 2026.
+The film received mixed reviews from critics.